 What Are the Lumps and Bumps?

 Lumps can be anything from a corn or callus to swollen lymph nodes, cysts or lipomas.
-Here's a brief explanation of the last three.

 - Swollen Lymph Nodes: Located in the neck, armpits and groin, these glands become swollen when exposed to bacteria or a virus.